On Uncertainty Quantification in Particle Accelerators Modelling: APPLICATION OF THE UQ FRAMEWORK to a MODEL PROBLEM

 The surrogate model is constructed by selecting an appropriate number of training points in order to sample the input uncertainties of the design parameter space.\ These finite number of training points are depicted as yellow points in \figref{fig:errprop2}.\ However, with the surrogate model we can choose any point within the lower and upper bound specified ($a_i, b_i$ in \eqref{eq:lambdaj}) in order to obtain $\vec{\lambda}$ in \eqref{eq:pcin}.
-This we call extrapolation.
-In \figref{fig:errprop2} the red points are arbitrarily chosen, within the specified bounds and they are very we within the bounds of the surrogate model and the 95\% confidence level (CL) obtained by evaluating the Student-t test.
+In \figref{fig:errprop2} the red points are arbitrarily chosen within the specified bounds and they are very well within the bounds of the surrogate model and the 95\% confidence level (CL) obtained by evaluating the Student-t test.
+The data presented in \figref{fig:errprop2} are only from experiment 3 in the case of 1 mA.